dittyape/guides/docs/installation/running-manually.md

 ```

 :::tip
-  Make sure to change chibi.domain for your own domain name.
+  Make sure to change your-chibi-domain.example.com for your own domain name.
 :::

 Now you can run the following command and chibisafe will run in the background